The first German Leopard 2, UK Challenger 2 tanks arrive in Ukraine

 On January 14, UK Prime Minister Rishi Sunak announced the delivery of 14 Challenger 2 tanks and around 30 AS90 self-propelled 155mm howitzers as part of a major new package of military aid for Ukraine.

 Approximately two months after the decision by the German authorities to supply 18 Leopard 2 tanks to Ukraine, the main battle tanks arrived after leaving Germany at the end of last week.
-About 40 infantry fighting vehicles Marder were also delivered to Ukraine.
-The German government, keeps the exact route of arms supplies secret for security reasons, the magazine says.
+About 40 Marder infantry fighting vehicles were also delivered to Ukraine.
+The German government is keeping the exact route of arms supplies secret for security reasons, the magazine says.

 Initially, Germany promised to supply 14 Leopard 2A6 tanks to Ukraine.
-However, there were not enough models for a tank battalion, and Berlin decided to send four more vehicles to Kiev.
+However, there were not enough vehicles for a tank battalion, and Berlin decided to send four more vehicles to Kyiv.

 There are another four Canadian Leopard tanks already in Poland that have been used to train Ukrainian tank crews in the use of the cutting-edge powerful tanks.

-German Defence Minister Boris Pistorius stated that he was sure the tanks could "make a decisive contribution" on the frontlines of the war.
+German Defence Minister Boris Pistorius stated that he was sure the tanks could "make a decisive contribution" on the front lines of the war.
 Separately the government said that it will increase its defence aid to Ukraine to €15bn in the coming years, Der Spiegel reported.

 The Ukrainian government is yet to comment on the arrival of the Leopard 2s, but they have confirmed the arrival of the first UK-made Challenger 2 tanks.
 Ukraine has been requesting more modern vehicles and weapon systems to help fight Russia's invasion since the start of the war over a year ago.

-Germany initially showed reluctance to supply the tanks to Ukraine, or even permit other countries from sending their own.
+Germany initially showed reluctance to supply the tanks to Ukraine, or even permit other countries to send their own.
 However, Germany agreed to supply the tanks to Ukraine in January.
 Under German law, Berlin must approve Leopard 2s being re-exported by any country.

 A total of 2,000 Leopard 2s are in use by European countries and a total of some 400 tanks have been promised to Ukraine by various Nato allies.